yoqer/AI_Assistant/README.md

 To build this application step by step, please watch my YouTube tutorial above.
 It will explain all the app processes, and the logic behind them.
 ---

-## 🌟 Features
+## ⭐ Features

-✅ Run local open-source LLMs with Docker Model Runner
+1. Run local open-source LLMs with Docker Model Runner 🤖
-✅ Clean Streamlit chat interface with message history
+2. Clean Streamlit chat interface with message history 💻
-✅ Seamless switch between local and cloud models
+3. Seamless switch between local and cloud models 🕹️
-✅ Context-passing for memory-aware responses
+4. Context-passing for memory-aware responses 💡
-✅ Fully containerized with Docker Compose
+5. Fully containerized with Docker Compose  🐋

 ---

-## 📸 Demo
+## 📸 Screenshot

 > ![Demo Screenshot](your-screenshot.png) *(Optional - Add one!)*